-5. Adjust the desired level of transparency with the Alpha slider, or type the value directly in the Alpha field
+5. Adjust the transparency with the Alpha slider or type the value directly in the Alpha field.

 6. Click the Add button to add the current selected colour to the Colour Storage Library, so you can quickly access it later.